Complex node configuration now fully supported, including NIC bonding, tagged VLANs, bcache, LVM, software RAID devices and more

 About the author

-Christian "kiko" Reis is responsible for storage and bare metal automation at Canonical, overseeing engineering, product development and multiple customer projects.
+Christian "kiko" Reis is globally responsible for pre-sales and customer delivery at Canonical.
 He has been with Canonical since the very beginning, and was deeply involved in the creation of Ubuntu and Launchpad.

 Kiko has cycled from San Francisco to Panama City, run desert marathons with zero days of training, and raced the longest expedition race ever hosted in the Amazon.
-He's on vacation from all that at the moment, with his hands full — along with his amazing wife Mariana — raising two wonderful boys in the Brazilian countryside.
+He's on extended leave from all that at the moment, with his hands full — along with his amazing wife Mariana — raising three wonderful boys in the Brazilian countryside.